-- 11 Click Next to display the Summary page.
-Review the information and, if necessary, use the Back button to make changes to the information on the Summary page. - 12 (Conditional) Select Create as Sandbox, if you want to create the sandbox version of the policy. - 13 Click Finish to create the policy now, or select Define Additional Properties to specify additional information, such as policy assignment, system requirements, enforcement, status, and which group the policy is a member of.
+- 8 Click Next to display the Summary page. - 9 Click Finish to create the policy now, or select Define Additional Properties to specify additional information, such as policy assignment, system requirements, enforcement, status, and which group the policy is a member of.

-3.9 Windows Group Policy
+2.8 Windows Group Policy

 The Windows Group Policy allows you to configure a Group Policy for Windows devices.
-Before configuring a Windows Group Policy you need to configure ZCC helper.
-For more information, see Installing ZCC Helper in the ZENworks Control Center Reference.

-- 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, click New, then click Policy.

-- 4 Select Windows Configuration Policies, then click Next. - 5 Select Windows Group Policy as the Policy Type, then click Next.

-6 In the Define Details page fill in the following fields:
+- 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, click New, then click Policy to display the Select Policy Type page. - 3 Select Windows Group Policy, click Next to display the Define Details page, then fill in the fields: